Edalorhina perezi: Taxonomy

-Perez’s snouted frog, Edalorhina perezi, is in the genus Edalorhina and family Leptodactylidae.
+Perez's snouted frog, Edalorhina perezi, is in the genus Edalorhina and family Leptodactylidae.
 The only two species in this genus are E. perezi and E. nasuta.
 Previous studies addressing phylogeny have mostly focusing on morphological, behavioral and karyotypical differences.
 An earlier morphological and behavioral study considered Edalorhina to be most closely related to the families Lithodytes and Physalaemus as all of them construct foam nests.
 In a later cytogenetics study, the analysis of all 22 chromosomes of this frog also suggested the close relationship between Edalorhina and Physalaemus, while Pleurodema is relatively less related to Edalorhina.
 However, the precise phylogenetic relationships of Edalorhina are still under a debate.

 Geographical variation

-Studies have shown that there are large variations in Perez’s snouted frog’s morphology.
+Studies have shown that there are large variations in Perez's snouted frog's morphology.
 An early study conducted by Dunn in 1949 examined 52 specimens and revealed dissimilarity in vomerine teeth and dorsal skin structure.
 The study classified this species into three morphs: perezi, plicifrons and buckleyi.
 The Perezi type has a dermal ridge between the eyes and vomerine teeth, but it lacks longitudinal warts on the back.
 Plicifrons, on the other hand, has longitudinal warts, but lacks vomerine teeth and dermal ridge.
 Buckleyi looks similar to Plicifrons, but it has vomerine teeth.
 Dunn also noticed that certain appearances are more common in distinct areas of the species' range.
 For example, 86.6% of the specimens from Ecuador are perezi type, while in the Peruvian specimens this type only accounts for 62.5%.
 There are also other obvious geographical differences, such as absence of vomerine teeth and the development of a wart on the snout tip.
 A later study in 1990 by Duellman dug deeper into this topic by looking into dorsal skin structure and ventral color pattern.
 The dorsal patterns were classified into five categories based on smoothness, and each geographical area was dominated by populations of a specific type of pattern.
 The ventral color was also classified into five groups based on the pattern of black and white patches.
 The range of each group is highly correlated with the distribution of river systems, which include Rio Purus, Rio Madre de Dios, Rio Ucayali, and Rio Tapiche.
-One explanation for why populations of Perez’s snout frog differ so much from each other is historical climatic-ecological changes.
-During Pleistocene, the rivers coming down from Andes carried a greater volume of melting galcier water than today, thus isolating the frogs into different basins and causing these populations to evolve independently.
+One explanation for why populations of Perez's snout frog differ so much from each other is historical climatic-ecological changes.
+During Pleistocene, the rivers coming down from Andes carried a greater volume of melting glacier water than today, thus isolating the frogs into different basins and causing these populations to evolve independently.
 The present-day pattern categories also correspond to geographical segregation in history.